setAutoCommit Method (SQLServerConnection)

 This setAutoCommit method is specified by the setAutoCommit method in the java.sql.Connection interface.

 The commit occurs when the statement completes or the next run occurs, whichever comes first.
-In the case of statements that return a SQLServerResultSet object, the statement completes when the last row of the result set has been retrieved, or when the result set has been closed.
+When statements return a SQLServerResultSet object, the statement completes when the last row of the result set has been retrieved, or when the result set has been closed.
 In advanced cases, a single statement might return multiple results in addition to output parameter values.
 In these cases, the commit occurs when all results and output parameter values have been retrieved.

 If this method is called during a transaction, the transaction is committed.